onughasilas/CognoRiseInfoTechIntern/Project3 Unemployment rate in India/README.md

 ### Boost Labor Participation:
 - The government should encourage skill development and job creation programs, particularly in areas with lower labor participation rates.
 ### Continuous Monitoring:
-I government should implement systems for real-time data collection to better anticipate and address unemployment spikes.
+Government should implement systems for real-time data collection to better anticipate and address unemployment spikes.

 ## CHALLANGES I FACED
 ### Data Formatting Issues: